*Updated November 7, 2019.

 Arkansas sports betting fans won the proverbial battle to have legal bookmakers in their state back in 2018.
 Thanks to a referendum and a positive vote on Issue 4, sports betting became a regulated industry under the watch of the Arkansas Racing Commission.

 When the deal was done, Oaklawn Jockey Club and the Southland Racing Corporation automatically received two of the state’s four sports betting licenses.
-At the time of writing, the final two operators have yet to be named.
+At the time of writing, the Quapaw Nation was awarded the Jefferson county license, but the Pope County licensee has yet to be named.
 However, we know that they will have to pay an initial licensing fee of $250,000 as well as an annual level of 13%-20%.

 Whichever companies seize the opportunity to become a legal Arkansas sportsbook, their venue will need to be within a two-mile radius of other Russellville or Pine Bluff.